 His choice of name also shows that he had the ambition of running the Fragonard perfumery in accordance with perfumery traditions.

 After Eugène Fuchs, three following generations have taken over the Fragonard perfumery, and are still running the company today.

-Under the lead of Jean-Francois Costa, the Fragonard perfumery expanded rapidly and was modernized.
+Under the leadership of Jean-Francois Costa, the Fragonard perfumery expanded rapidly and was modernized.

-Jean-Francois Costa was an art collector, and during the 1970s, he acquired a large number of antique objects related to perfume, which helped enriched the Fragonard collection, and give the Grasse perfume history a richer history
+Jean-Francois Costa was an art collector, and during the 1970s, he acquired a large number of antique objects related to perfume, which helped enrich the Fragonard collection, and give the Grasse perfume history an even richer history

 Today, Jean-François Costa’s daughters, Agnès and Françoise run Fragonard perfumery.